CALL NOW! 210-308-6448

 What is the Military Parent Child Custody Protection Act?

-The Military Parent Child Custody Protection Act is a federal statute designed to protect single-parent service members under the Servicemember Civil Relief Act (SCRA).
-It allows courts to consider deployment as a factor in custody and visitation decisions so that the well-being of the child is not put at risk.
+The Military Parent Child Custody Protection Act is a federal statute that protects single-parent service members under the Servicemember Civil Relief Act (SCRA).
+The act allows courts to consider deployment as a factor in custody and meeting decisions, making certain that the well-being of the child is not put at risk.

 Can I take my child to another country without their father’s consent?

-As a parent with sole custody, you are allowed to travel outside of the country with your child without obtaining consent from the other parent; however, you must have a court-ordered custody arrangement and the child’s passport.
+As a parent with sole custody, you can travel outside of the country with your child without needing consent from the other parent; however, you must possess a court-ordered custody arrangement and the child’s passport.

 What is temporary shared custody?

-Temporary shared custody is an arrangement in which one parent grants another individual, often a relative, temporary custody of their child for a designated period of time.
-This allows the child to stay with both parents while allowing the primary custodian to have a break from parenting duties.
+Temporary shared custody is an arrangement in which one parent grants another individual, often a relative, temporary custody of their child for a chosen period of time.
+This allows the child to stay with both parents while granting the primary custodian to have a break from parenting duties.

 What legal steps do I need to take for temporary shared custody?

-To establish temporary shared custody, it is advisable to consult with a family law attorney.
-They can help you draft a legal agreement outlining the terms and conditions of custody, ensuring the arrangement complies with relevant laws.
+To establish temporary shared custody, it is advised to consult with a family law attorney.
+They can help you draft a legal agreement outlining the terms and conditions of custody, making certain the arrangement complies with relevant laws.

 Can I still maintain parental rights while my child is under temporary shared custody?

 Yes, you can maintain parental rights during temporary shared custody.
-The arrangement is typically designed to be temporary, and legal documents can specify the duration and conditions under which custody is shared.
+Typically, they design the arrangement to be temporary, and legal documents can specify the period and conditions under which individuals share custody.

-How can I stay involved in my child’s life while overseas?
+How can I stay involved in my child’s life while abroad?

 Establishing a robust communication plan is crucial.
-Regular updates on your child’s well-being, educational progress, and major events can be agreed upon and documented in the custody arrangement.
-This ensures you remain involved in your child’s life despite the physical distance.
+You can agree upon and document regular updates on your child’s well-being, educational progress, and major events in the custody arrangement.
+This helps make sure you remain involved in your child’s life despite the physical distance.

 Testimonials